-Equality and Diversity: In 2012 QM established its equality objectives for the next four years, for each protected characteristic (gender, race, disability, religion/belief, gender reassignment, sexual orientation, pregnancy/maternity, and age).
-EECS has a very strong record on equality and diversity, encapsulated in its achievement of an Athena Swan Bronze Award, which, not only endorses our existing state, but commits us to continuing work and monitoring.
-We are committed to increasing the proportion of female research staff (currently just over 20%), and encouragingly. statistics show that female applicants have an equal chance of appointment success.
-To add to this our PhD student population of 217 is 24% female.
+Equality and Diversity: In 2012 QM established its equality objectives for the next 4-years, for each protected characteristic (gender, race, disability, religion/belief, gender reassignment, sexual orientation, pregnancy/maternity, and age).
+EECS has a very strong record on equality and diversity, encapsulated in its achievement of an Athena Swan Bronze Award.
+We are committed to increasing the proportion of female research staff (currently just over 20%), and encouragingly, statistics show that female applicants have an equal chance of appointment success.
+In addition our PhD student population of 217 is 24% female.
 Later in career, promotion statistics also show that female applicants have a better chance of achieving promotion than male (50% as opposed to 41%).
 Two EECS staff (Chew and Agapito) attended QM's 2013 'Women in Leadership' Programme, which was created in partnership with Ashridge Business School, to develop female leadership potential.
 At the senior staff appointment level, since the creation of EECS, we have made 3 external appointments at Professorial level.
-Of these, one is female (Chew), another openly gay (Wiggins) and two have never previously been employed in the UK university system (Chew, Uhliq).
+Of these, one is female (Chew), another openly gay (Wiggins) and two have never previously been employed in a UK university (Chew, Uhlig).
 EECS hosts and supports an active women's group, the exuberant G-Hack which has close links with Digital Shoreditch, runs a series of hack events across London.
 We also support Women in Science and Engineering (WISE@QMUL), and helped found and run the Annual London Hopper Colloquia for Women in Computing along with other similar events (recently FLOSSIE 2012 & 13).
 In the 2013 national WISE Awards EECS PhD student Nela Brown was "Highly Commended" in the "Wise Leader Award" category, and Martin "Shortlisted" for the "Lifetime Achievement Award".